dylan-slack/Fooling-LIME-SHAP/readme.md

 # Adversarial Attacks on Post Hoc Explanations

+This is the code for our paper, "Nothing to See Here: Hiding Model Biases by Fooling Post hoc Explanation Methods."

+Read the [paper](https://arxiv.org/abs/1911.02508).

-This is the code for our paper, "How can we fool LIME and SHAP?
+Note, that we had previously called this work: "How can we fool LIME and SHAP?
 Adversarial Attacks on Post hoc Explanation Methods."

-Read the [paper](https://arxiv.org/abs/1911.02508).

 ## Getting started